MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/ne-video-video_port_services.md

-<a href="https://msdn.microsoft.com/library/windows/hardware/ff567384">I2C Functions Implemented by the Video Port Driver</a>
+<a href="https://msdn.microsoft.com/library/windows/hardware/ff538227">AGP Functions Implemented by the Video Port Driver</a>

+<a href="..\video\nf-video-videoportqueryservices.md">VideoPortQueryServices</a>